-In a time of austerity and fiscal restraints, we need to give moral priority to programs that help the poor, both at home and abroad.
+In a time of fiscal restraints, we need to give moral priority to programs that help the poor, both at home and abroad.
 We need to draw a "Circle of Protection" around efforts to serve the "least of these."
+At this critical time, the Catholic community makes two urgent international requests of Congress:

-Urge Congress to preserve and strengthen funding for poverty-focused development and humanitarian programs that save lives and reduce crushing poverty in the FY 2013 budget.
+- (1) To preserve and strengthen funding for poverty-focused development and humanitarian accounts that save lives and reduce crushing poverty in the FY 2013 and 2014 budgets.
 [See accompanying chart.]
-The current famine in the Horn of Africa is a grim reminder of the lives at stake.

-Also ask members to urge the leadership of the House Foreign Affairs Committee to release the hold on FY 2011 assistance to the Palestinian people in order to address their humanitarian needs, reduce economic desperation, and strengthen their capacity to build institutions for a future state.
-This is in the best interests of both Israelis and Palestinians who need a two-state solution to the longstanding conflict, a secure and recognized Israel living in peace alongside a viable and independent Palestinian state.
+Outside of these priority poverty-focused accounts, cuts to other parts of the broader International Assistance budget must not harm the poorest persons and communities.
+The plight of refugees fleeing Syria and Iraq and the continuing food insecurity and conflict in Mali and drought stricken areas of Africa are grim reminders of the lives at stake and of the need to adequately fund International Disaster Assistance and Emergency Refugee and Migration Assistance. - (2) Urge the House Foreign Affairs Committee leadership to release the hold on FY 2012 assistance to the Palestinian people so they can address their humanitarian needs, reduce economic desperation, and strengthen their capacity to build institutions for a future state.
+The \$500 million in assistance is in the best interests of both Israelis and Palestinians who need a two-state solution to the longstanding conflict, a secure and recognized Israel living in peace alongside a viable and independent Palestinian state.